Breathing and Exchange of Gases MCQ for NEET

 MCQ on Breathing and Exchange of Gases for NEET Students

-(D) reactivity of the gases.
+(D) Chemical reactivity of the gases

-Option d – reactivity of the gases.
+Option d – Chemical reactivity of the gases

-(A) i, ii, iv are correct
+(A) i, ii, and iv are correct

-(B) ii, iii, iv are correct
+(B) ii, iii, and iv are correct

-(C) only ii and iii are correct
+(C) Only ii and iii are correct

-(D) All the statements are correct
+(D) All statements are correct

 (A) 7